BrentGrammer/PROGNOTES/ComputerScience/DesigningDataIntensiveApplications.md

   Preventing dirty writes: delay the second write until the other has committed or aborted.
 Note: does not prevent race condition problems!
 Low level locks on object which is only allowed for one transaction.
 The other transaction cannot operate until the lock is released by the original transaction.
   Preventing dirty reads,p 234-237: using locks is not recommended as above due to performance response time hits.
 Instead the database remembers the old and new value of an object, serves the old value while write transaction is ongoing and only serves the new value when the write transaction has committed.

-Read skew, p.
-237. Problem is not prevented by read committed isolation.
+#### Read skew, p.
+237.

+Problem is not prevented by read committed isolation.
 A timing anomoly on a nonrepeatable read transaction on multiple interdependent records just before and after a write transaction on them.
 Causes read of temporary inconsistent state of data.
 Solution: Snapshot isolation, p.
 238. Each transaction reads from a snapshot of all data committed at start of transaction and just uses that until the end of the transaction.
 Only sees old data from that particular point in time.\*readers don't block writers and writers don't block readers with locks, since the operations are on frozen consistent snapshots.

 \*\*Multi version concurrency control (MVCC) - several versions of data are kept from various points on time to prevent dirty reads.
 Whenever a transaction writes to db a transaction Id of the writer is attached in a created and deleted by tag.
 This determines which versions of the record are visible or invisible to read transactions.
 Overhead for this is usually small.

-Dirty writes and dirty reads, good summary on .p.
+#### Dirty writes and dirty reads,

+good summary on .p.
 266. Reading or writing to records that are operated on mid transaction (before the other transaction is committed)

-Lost updates problem, p.
+#### Lost updates problem

+p.
 243: concurrent read-modify-write cycles that "clobber" earlier writes and updates get lost.
 Solutions:

 - atomic update operations if database provides that.
 Usually best solution, exclusive lock object when read so no other transaction can read it until the update has been applied.
 "Cursor stability"/force all ops on single thread.
 - compare and set,p.
 245: allow update to happen only if value has not changed since the last time it was read.
 If it has you retry the read-modify-write cycle. \*\*\*Does not work if old snapshot is used for comparison, may not be safe!

-Write Skew,p.
-247. Not a dirty write or dirty read, but a race condition where 2 records are updated that may use stale state because of snapshot isolation (using protected state of database at time of both calls).
+#### Write Skew,p.
+247.

+Not a dirty write or dirty read, but a race condition where 2 records are updated that may use stale state because of snapshot isolation (using protected state of database at time of both calls).
 Similar to lost updates problem and can occur when multiple transactions read the same objects and then update some of those objects.
 When special case of different transactions updating the same objects occur you get a dirty write or list update anomoly.
 \*\*\*Usually happens when your multiple queries depend on other records or state of the database for establishing a condition on whether to run the transaction or not.

 Good Summary of read skew on p.
 250

 One possible solution to a form of write Skew is to lock the rows that the transaction depends on so other transactions cannot read from them concurrently, or better to use true serializable isolation if possible.
 This only works when the condition for writing is based on rows that already exist.
 (See phantom problem below).

-Phantoms, p.
-251: the effect where a write in one transaction (creating a previously nonexistent row) changes the result of a search query in another transaction.
+##### Phantoms, p.
+251:

+the effect where a write in one transaction (creating a previously nonexistent row) changes the result of a search query in another transaction.
 Snapshot isolation avoid this problem for read only queries, but does not protect against problems in some read write queries.
 The problem is that there is a check for the absence of rows to establish a condition for running a write or not, so no lock can be established on rows to prevent read skew when concurrent

 A possible last resort to solving phantom problem is materializing conflicts, p.
 251. You create rows to represent data to lock on to prevent concurrency problems from phantoms.
 It is hard to do and the better solution is serializable isolation.

-SERIALIZABLE ISOLATION:
+### SERIALIZABLE ISOLATION:

 Strongest level of isolation that guarantees parallel transactions end result is as if they ran serially one at a time.

 Actual Serial Execution: eliminate concurrency and run transactions on a single thread.
 This might be okay since ram is cheap and all data can be stored in memory.
 Can be used for oltp transactions which are typically smaller reads and writes.